Skycoder42/AndroidUtils/README.md

 ### QPM_ROOT
 This variable should contain the root directory of qpm, i.e. the `vendor` directory.
 By default (if you don't set the variable), it is set to `$$_PRO_FILE_PWD_/vendor`.
 If your qpm vendor folder is not located in the same directory as your pro file, set this variable to the **absolute** path of your vendor folder.
 If you use the `_PRO_FILE_PWD_`, you can simply make the path relative to this directory, e.g. `QPM_ROOT = $$_PRO_FILE_PWD_/../vendor`.

-### BUILD_ROOT
-If the project with the android code is part of a subdirs project, i.e. **not** the root project, you need to set `BUILD_PATH` as well.
-It needs to point to the root build directory.
-By default this is `OUT_PWD`.
-If your project is a subdirectory, adjust that path to match the build root.
-Assuming your android project is a sub project of the root project, you have to set it to: `BUILD_ROOT = $$OUT_PWD/..`